 Darwin introduced the idea that animals experience emotions analogous to human fear to varying degrees.
 Every day, research unlocks the mystery regarding the true capabilities of fish and their defiance of aquatic stereotypes.
 For example, did you know that fish can “sense” through walls?
 Most cartilaginous fish and over 300 bony fish are equipped with electroreceptors, which enable them to perceive natural electromagnetic fields through vibrations and chemical cues in the water.
 This allows them to not only detect a wall but also sense what is behind it.
-How cool is that?
-An x-ray ability that humans can only dream of.
+Fish have an x-ray ability that humans can only dream of.

 The Nobel prize in Economic Sciences winner and philosopher Amartya Sen, in his book The Standard of Living, rhetorically asked: “Why must we reject being vaguely right in favour of being precisely wrong?”
 Despite the criticism of the anthropomorphic approach, it is seen as a valid starting point.
 And let’s be fair-minded: the reasonable doubt about the real level of fish sentience is what has led us to discover fish’s mental capabilities and aspire to understand them even more.

 Most fish have electroreceptors that allow them to perceive electromagnetic fields.
 They can sense what is behind a wall in addition to sensing the wall itself.

 So to the million-dollar question: Do fish have conscious feelings of which they are aware?
 Its answer is critical for welfare in a way that would influence our emotional link with them, and advocacy work for fish welfare regulation can be extended significantly through everyday scientific evidence.